eeriespace/eeriespace.github.io/_posts/2020-04-13-play-report-disciples-of-bone-and-shadow-playtest-1.md

 ``Orientation test: no milestone`` ``No surprise``

-Eldara is walking now through some farmland and some farm animals, as she is walking she finds the dead body of what looks like a noble woman.
+Eldara is walking now through some farmland and sees some farm animals around, as she is walking she finds the dead body of what looks like a noble woman.
 The woman has been dead a long time, and near her body there is a bow with a single iron arrow, maybe she was a hunter. *"This will sell for a fortune"* Eldara thinks.

-Eldara spends some time digging a grave for the woman and then she buries the body, as she is eating a ration to rest and recover from the hard work of digging a grave is, she realises that the noble hunter had something to do with the place that she is searching, since the land begins to move and the noble woman rises.
+Eldara spends some time digging a grave for the woman and then she buries the body, as she is eating a ration to rest and recover from the hard work that digging a grave is, she realises that the noble hunter had something to do with the place that she is searching, since the land begins to move and the noble woman rises.